The spotted eagle ray is a species of ray that is decorated with white spots and marks across their dorsal side and has a unique snout.

 Blue Dragon (Glaucus atlanticus)

 The blue dragon (Glaucus atlanticus), also known as a sea swallow or blue angel, is a brightly colored nudibranch, which is commonly referred to as a sea slug.
 This pelagic species has some unique characteristics, including the ability to store its prey’s venom!
-Keep reading to learrn some fascinating facts about this species of mollusc!
+Keep reading to learn some fascinating facts about this species of mollusc!

 #1: Where can the blue dragon be found?